rfc-editor-drafts/rfc9999/README.md

-# base-template
+# Publication repo for RFC 9999
-Base template repository for drafts
+Body: See https://www.rfc-editor.org/info/rfc9999/ for the most current information related to this document.